Why You Should Attend

 Assessment: Demonstrating the Educational Value of the Library Track

 This track is intended for experienced academic librarians (5+ years teaching experience) who are active in teaching and learning or those in leadership roles for information literacy program development who want to improve their knowledge and practice of both classroom and program assessment.
 This program will approach assessment from a learning-centered perspective; participants will emerge with a broader understanding of assessment and how to use it as an important tool to guide evidence-based classroom, curriculum and program development.
-This track will be offered in Nashville, TN, November 19-22, 2014.
-The application deadline is May 23, 2014.
+This track will be offered in Nashville, TN, November 4-7, 2015.
+Applications are due May 15, 2015.
+The Assessment track will be held in conjunction with the Intentional Teaching Track (Intentional Teaching program dates November 4-8, 2015).

 "This is now in the ten (maybe top 5!) experiences I have had as a librarian.
 I am planning to advocate for Immersion attendance for my colleagues." ~ Assessment Track Participant